MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-report.md

 ## Saving a Report to a File

-You can save a report to a PDF document, Microsoft Word document, or Microsoft Excel worksheet by choosing the **Send to** button, and then making your selection.
+You can save a report to a PDF document, Microsoft Word document, Microsoft Excel worksheet, or XML document by choosing the **Send to** button, and then making your selection.

 > [!TIP]
 > The **Microsoft Excel Document (data only)** and **XML Document** options are mostly for advanced purposes.
 You'd typically use these options for doing detailed data analysis.
 For more information, see [Analyzing Report Data with Excel and XML](report-analyze-excel.md).
 You could also use the **Microsoft Excel Document (data only)** to create new excel layouts for a given report.
 For more information, see [Work with Excel Layouts](ui-excel-report-layouts.md).

-You can work with [!INCLUDE [prod_short](includes/prod_short.md)] data in Excel for further analysis.
-For more information, see [Analyzing Report Data with Excel and XML](report-analyze-excel.md).
 <!--
 ### About sending to Word